 Barb moved to the beautiful Black Hills from Murdo, SD several years ago.
 She and her family love living here and being able to explore the outdoors!

-Her primary focus is the daily oversight of the website, social media, and deliverable of both BHACF and Rapid City Collective Impact.
-She also keep abreast of industry trends and challenges and provides business intelligence to the organization.
+Her primary focus is the daily oversight of the website, social media, and deliverables of both BHACF and Rapid City Collective Impact.

 Her career includes more than a decade of corporate communications, marketing and public relations experience in both for profit, nonproft and consulting services.